 Ingredients

-- 3 pounds beef stew meat, cut into 1-inch chunks
+- 3 pounds chuck roast, cut into 1-inch chunks

 - 2 cups yellow onion, diced